This webpage describes steps to completing a PhD degree at UW‑Madison, which include:

 The Registrar’s Office handles Degree Completion Letters.
 If you have completed all degree requirements and deposited your thesis or dissertation and are waiting until the next degree conferral date to receive your degree, you may request and receive a letter indicating that all requirements have been completed.
 All grades from the semester in which you are depositing your dissertation (and all other outstanding grades) must be reported to the Graduate School before you can receive a completion letter.
 If you need a degree completion letter before the end of the semester, you may bring the completed paper grade change form (signed by the advisor and the chair of the department) to the Graduate School.
 Allow five business days for the processing of your degree completion letter request.

-The Registrar’s Office will send your diploma to your home or diploma address approximately eight to 14 weeks after degree conferral.
-Update your home or diploma address via the MyUW Student Center prior to leaving campus if you are not an international student.
-International students MUST enter a DIPLOMA address via the MyUW Student Center to receive their diploma.
+The Registrar’s Office will send your diploma to your diploma address approximately eight to 14 weeks after degree conferral.
+Update your diploma address via the MyUW Student Center prior to the end of the semester in which you are graduating.
 Students with holds will not receive their diploma until those holds are cleared.

 Guide to Preparing your Doctoral Dissertation